El Modena High School Cheerleading

 Performance Participation:

-• Missing practice the day of/before an event may result in not performing the following event
+• Missing practice the day before or on the day of/before an event may result in not performing the following event

 • Coaches may revoke performance privileges for behavior or attendance issues